What is a Statement of Net Worth?

 disclose their income and assets.

 Filling them out can be time-consuming and tedious.
-And yet they must be done.
+But, they must be done.

 Sometimes clients fill them out to record their marital lifestyle.
 Sometimes